FAQ

 Thank you for your interest in volunteering with Bass Coast.

 Bass Coast prides itself in being an inclusive gathering that brings together people from diverse backgrounds and inspires participation and creativity.
 Volunteering is an opportunity to foster connections, learn new skills and be a valuable part of a creative community.
 We are excited to collaborate with you.
-Please visit our volunteer application page for more information.
+Please visit our application page for more information.

 How do I apply to DJ?